-Extreme weather attributed to heavy snow, rain, ice, and heavy winds can lead to the destruction of power lines hence leading to electricity outages, the damaging of cell broadcasting towers and damage to other infrastructure.
+Extreme weather attributed to heavy snow, rain, ice, and heavy winds can lead to the destruction of power lines, leading to electricity outages, the damaging of cell broadcasting towers and damage to other infrastructure.
 To feel the effects of damages by such extreme weather conditions, you do not have to personally see the damage.
 If there is a power outage in one city, it can lead to the limitation of internet routes used to direct user traffic.
 If an internet route is overloaded with heavy user traffic, the data transmission rate (internet speed) is bound to lower.
-When there is extreme cold, the ground can also heave and hence lead to the damage of cable lines used to transmit internet traffic.
+When there is extreme cold, the ground can also heave, which can lead to the damaging of cable lines used to transmit internet traffic.

 Another reason why speeds can lower is how most people respond when there is extreme weather.
 If you have chosen to relax at home with your smartphone, tablet or laptop as you wait for the tide to turn, there is a high probability that a lot of other people have done the same thing.
-You can notice this is shopping centres that give you free wifi access as well.
-So because everyone is using the free wifi the connection is usually poor.
-If everyone is trying to access the internet at the same time, the spike in the number of users can lead to an overload of the existing infrastructure hence low internet speeds.
+You can notice this at shopping centres that give you free wi-fi access as well.
+With everyone is using the free wi-fi, the connection is usually poor.
+If everyone is trying to access the internet at the same time, the spike in the number of users can lead to an overload of the existing infrastructure, hence low internet speeds.

 According to Apple, water has the capability of blocking and disrupting Wi-Fi signals.
 With this information, can extreme rain lead to slow signals?
-There is evidence to suggest that this is a probability since water droplets can absorb 2.4 GHz radio frequencies hence disrupting cellular or Wi-Fi signals.
+There is evidence to suggest that this is a probability since water droplets can absorb 2.4 GHz radio frequencies ,disrupting cellular or Wi-Fi signals using that frequency range.

 If you are indoors, there is no likelihood of rain interfering with the Wi-Fi signal inside.
 However, theoretically, it can slow down signals that are moving across open spaces such as from one building to another.
-The evidence to support this theory is however scant and the existing research does not cover snow and thus we do not know if it has the same effect on signals but something to consider if you are planning an enterprise-level installation of signal boosters.
+The evidence to support this theory is however scant, and the existing research does not cover snow, so we do not know if it has the same effect on signals but is something to consider if you are planning an enterprise-level installation of signal boosters.